Squeezed out extra time on your New Zealand North Island itinerary? Set your sights on the best day trips from Auckland.

 The most difficult part about planning a day trip to Waiheke Island is filtering out what to do.
 You won’t be able to see the entire 92-square-kilometre island in a day.
 But that doesn’t mean you won’t make a dent in this blissful New Zealand island.

 Craving seaside pleasures?
 They’re plentiful in Waiheke.

-RELATED: Top Tourist Attractions in Auckland
+RELATED: Top Things to Do in Auckland

 The walk to the summit should take about 45 minutes to 1 hour each way.

-From Islington Bay, you’ll have a choice: continue back to the wharf via the Coastal Track or head east over the causeway to Motutapu Island.
+If you’ve still got time (and more energy), take the alternative northern route on the way down.
+It connects to the unsealed roads leading to Islington Bay.
+From Islington Bay, you’ll have a choice.
+You can continue back to the wharf via the Coastal Track or you can head east over the causeway to Motutapu Island.

 Keep in mind that the ferry service to Rangitoto Island is limited to 2-3 trips a day through most of the year.
-At the time of writing (October 2020), the latest ferry back to central Auckland depart the island from the main wharf at 3:30pm.
+At the time of writing (October 2020), the latest ferry back to central Auckland departs the island from the main wharf at 3:30pm.
 You can check the latest ferry times here.

 There’s no accommodation on Rangitoto and limited facilities.
 If you miss the last ferry, you will get stuck on the island.
 You’ll also need to bring your own water and snacks for the full day.
 Make sure to plan your trip carefully!

 Rotorua is not just one of the best Auckland day trips but a must for any New Zealand travel plan.
 For its glorious natural beauty, Rotorua is a fan favourite.
 It’s truly one of the world’s most unique destinations.